Equipping the next generation of gardeners, teaching prisoners new skills and reducing waste

 Solving the gardener's perennial dilemma - what to do with tools that are too broken to use but too good to throw away?
-This problem is solved in a stroke with Tools Shed, The Conservation Foundation's tools for schools recycling project, run in association with HM Prisons, has given away thousands of tools, given new skills to prisoners and saved tonnes of waste.
-You can donate by texting TOOL11 £5 to 70070, or online.
+This problem is solved with Tools Shed, The Conservation Foundation's tools recycling project.

 Tools can be donated at any of the collection points below.
-We can only accept gardening hand tools - no power tools, workshop tools or secateurs please.
-To see a map of permanent drop-off sites please click here.
+We can only accept gardening hand tools such as spades, forks and hoes - no power tools or workshop tools please.

-Tools are available free to school and community gardens in the areas surrounding the prisons and collection points with which we work.
-They are given away on giveaway days, so please bear in mind you may have to wait several months to receive tools.
-Please first check you are in an area in which tools are available:
+Tools are available free to schools and community groups in the areas surrounding the prisons and collection points with which we work.
+They are given away on giveaway days held in the regions we work, so please keep in mind you may have to wait several months to receive tools.

 The charity Tools for Self Reliance provides people across Africa with skills and tools so they can work their way out of poverty.
-It collects a wide range of tools, although specifically not gardening tools, and has a network of tool collectors around the country who it can put you in touch with.
-Email or phone the charity on 023 8086 9697 for further details.
+It collects a wide range of tools, although specifically not gardening tools, and has a network of tool collectors around the country.
+Visit their website for more information.

 In Wales, contact Tools for Self Reliance Cymru.